-If you are a business owner/shareholder and make a contribution to your pension prior to your company’s year-end, this will reduce your assessable profits which in turn reduces your Corporation Tax bill.
+Is your Company’s financial year-end 31st December?
+Are you are a business owner or company shareholder?
+If so, you can reduce your assessable profits by making a contribution to your pension prior to your company’s year-end.
+This in turn reduces your Corporation Tax bill.

 A director receiving a salary from a limited company can avail of very attractive levels of pension funding.
 The necessary contributions can be made by an employer to fund your account which in turn can provide a pension of 2/3rds of your final pensionable salary.

 The following chart shows the maximum contributions an employer could make and get full tax relief on these payments.
 The chart presumes you have no existing pension provision and will have 10 years pensionable service with the company at normal retirement age (60).